WebexCC-SA/LAB-2354/docs/lab2_LARbasedOnCSAT.md

 >
 > Delete the Selection for Audio File
 >
-> Text-to-Speech Message: Welcome to Lab 2 of Solutions use-cases and APIs.
+> Text-to-Speech Message: <copy>Welcome to Lab 2 of Solutions use-cases and APIs.</copy>
 >
 ---